gaoteng-git/EverMemOS/README.md

 > 💬 **More than memory — it's foresight.**

-**EverMemOS** is a forward-thinking intelligent system.
+**EverMemOS** is a forward-thinking **intelligent system**.
 While traditional AI memory serves merely as a "look-back" database, EverMemOS enables AI not only to "remember" what happened, but also to "understand" the meaning behind these memories and use them to guide current actions and decisions.
+In the EverMemOS demo tools, you can see how EverMemOS extracts important information from your history, and then remembers your preferences, habits, and history during conversations, just like a **friend** who truly knows you.
 On the **LoCoMo** benchmark, our approach built upon EverMemOS achieved a reasoning accuracy of **92.3%** (evaluated by LLM-Judge), outperforming comparable methods in our evaluation.

 ---